momchil-terziev/momchil-terziev.github.io/resources/Using-script-files-in-Star-CCM+.md

 ---
 layout: archive
-title: "Known problems with ShipX"
+title: "Sending jobs to ARCHIE-WeST"
 ---

 **On this page:**

-An example script and instructions on how to send jobs to ARCHIE-WeST using Star-CCM+.
+An example script and instructions on how to send jobs to ARCHIE-WeST to run Star-CCM+ simulations in parallel.

 **Contents:**